trueanomaly/selftaughtweb/README.md

-# Self Taught Web and Mobile Development
+# Learning to Build Apps
 ## Example code from the book

 The code is organized into folders for each chapter.